-The JWST was scheduled to launch in October 2018, but NASA has pushed back the launch window a few times, citing a need for more time to integrate and test components.
-After a 2017 announcement moved it back to spring 2019, the agency announced in March 2018 that the launch window "now is targeted for approximately May 2020."
-When it does finally take off, the telescope will be launched on an Ariane 5 rocket from French Guiana, according to NASA.

-Editor's note: This article has been updated since it was first published in February 2016.

-The JWST was scheduled to launch in October 2018, but NASA has pushed back the launch window a few times, citing a need for more time to integrate and test components.
+The JWST was scheduled to launch in 2018, but NASA has pushed it back a few times, citing a need for more time to integrate and test components.
 Both the spacecraft element and the telescope itself passed a key testing milestone in May 2019, NASA announced, undergoing a final thermal vacuum test to ensure their hardware can handle the extreme conditions they'll encounter in space.

 Editor's note: This article has been updated since it was first published in February 2016.